General Terms

 7.3 Licence plates

-The Customer may not drive the vehicle on public roads without the licence plates affixed by Clyde.
-The change of licence plates or their attachment to other vehicles is not permitted.
+The Customer may only drive the vehicle on public roads with the number plates affixed by Clyde.
+Changing the number plates or attaching them to other vehicles is not permitted.

 7.4 Fuel

-The Customer must observe the regulations applicable to the vehicle regarding the a) fuels to be used (e.g. petrol, diesel, gas, electricity or other substances), b) lubricants such as engine oil or c) operating materials such as AdBlue.
-Any damage caused by incorrect refuelling or the incorrect addition of lubricants and/or operating fluids shall be borne by the Customer.
+The Customer must observe the provisions applicable to the vehicle regarding a) the fuels to be used (e.g. petrol, diesel, gas, electricity or other substances), b) lubricants such as motor oil, or c) consumables such as AdBlue.
+Any damage caused by incorrect refuelling or incorrect addition of lubricants and/or operating materials shall be borne by the Customer.

 7.5 Cleanliness of the vehicle, smoking ban

-The Customer is responsible for ensuring that there is no smoking within the vehicle and that the vehicle is kept clean.
+The Customer is responsible for ensuring that nobody smokes in the vehicle and that the vehicle is kept clean.

 7.6 Fittings, installations, labelling

-Fittings, installations and labellings may be added to the vehicle by the Customer as long as the vehicle’s value is not compromised as a result and these are justifiable for ethical reasons (especially in the case of labellings).
-At Clyde’s option, installations and labellings may pass into Clyde’s ownership without entitlement to reimbursement or compensation, or the Customer will be required to have them removed at their own cost to restore the vehicle to its original condition.
+Fittings, installations and labelling of the vehicle are at the Customer’s discretion, provided that the value of the vehicle is not compromised and these are justifiable for ethical reasons (particularly in the case of labelling).
+At Clyde’s discretion, installations and labels may pass into Clyde’s ownership without entitlement to reimbursement or compensation, or the Customer shall be required to have them removed at their own expense to restore the vehicle to its original condition.

 The vehicle must be appropriately protected against theft.
 Windows and doors must be closed and locked properly on leaving the vehicle.